MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 *  Read [Introduction to the DOM](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction) to learn more about the DOM.

-*  Check out a course like [Introduction to Web Development](https://www.coursera.org/learn/web-development) for more hands-on web development experience.
+*  Check out a course such as [Introduction to Web Development](https://www.coursera.org/learn/web-development), to gain additional hands-on experience with web development.

 <!-- ====================================================================== -->